Tel no: 4463178

 in West Africa.

-and made it into a neat and tidy, attractive eating place,
+bar and made it into a neat and tidy, attractive eating

-a haven for aficionados of sauces and marinades, with over
+place, a haven for aficionados of sauces and marinades,

 But to follow?
 My favourite is Steak in Walnut and Cashew